Tips & Trends for B2B Social Media Marketing Success

 JUNE 10, 2011

 Here’s the partial text from Steven’s remarks (courtesy of Wikipedia ): Ten movies streaming across that, that Internet, and what happens to your own personal Internet?
 Digging in the Cache is a series where we go back in time to look at fun tidbits of Internet and computer history.
 How do you explain the Internet to someone who has never used it?
-It’s not a big truck.
+I got it yesterday [Tuesday].

 Facebook Works for B2B Too